vendia/examples/share/kinesis-to-share/README.md

 Make note of the **Consignee** node's graphqlApi `httpsUrl` and `apiKey`.
 Our serverless application will interact with **Consignee** using this information.

-Once the Uni is deployed we can deploy our serverless application to parse the uploaded CSV and publish data to our **Consignee** node.
+Once the Uni is deployed we can deploy our serverless application to parse the stream data and publish it to our **Consignee** node.

 # Deploying the Serverless Application